getgrav/grav-learn/pages/01.basics/02.requirements/docs.md

 * [EasyPHP](http://www.easyphp.org/) provides a personal Web hosting package as well as a more powerful developer version
 * [MAMP](http://mamp.info) is a long-time Mac favorite, but now available for Windows.
 * [IIS with PHP](http://php.iis.net/) is a fast way to run PHP on Windows.

->>> IIS Web server is currently untested with Grav, but should work fine.

 ### Linux